I want to get

 Image of a Navigator Care Specialist helping a client find substance use treatment options

-When you call Navigator, a Care Specialist will talk through your challenges and find a program that will give you the tools to help manage your drug or alcohol use.
+When you call Navigator, a Care Consultant will talk through your challenges and find a program that will give you the tools to help manage your drug or alcohol use.

 A group of 4 individuals outside locking arms, representing a start to a new life with the help of substance use disorder treatment